Workers Remove First Chunk Of Destroyed Baltimore Bridge - UrduPoint

 He said adverse weather conditions and underwater debris meant divers were unable to assist.

-Moore told CNN that a huge crane -- the Chesapeake 1,000 that can lift 1,000 Pounds -- was being used in the salvage operation.
+Moore told CNN that a huge crane -- the Chesapeake 1,000 that can lift 1,000 tons -- was being used in the salvage operation.

+However, the multi-agency task force overseeing the operation said two smaller cranes -- one weighing 650 tons and another at 330 tons -- were actually being used in this work.

 Recent Stories